Forecasting

 What is optimal order quantity?

-Factors to consider for optimal order quantity
+Factors that affect optimal order quantity

 Before attempting to calculate your EOQ, there are a few inventory metrics you must know: